 Here’s the before and after.

-Now here’s the layers panel of the image.
+Here are the layers of the image.

-Here’s one of my photos on Flickr.
+Here’s one of my images on Flickr.

 Here’s how the layers panel in Photoshop looks: